Home

 Finally, I used double-sided foam tape to attach the stamped image to the front of the card.
 Then using Micron 05 pen, I handwrite the Christmas words "I'm 'snow' happy with you!".

 Voila!
-A Walt Disney Christmas card!
+A Walt Disney Mickey Mouse Christmas card!

-back to Christmas Cards from Disney Christmas Cards
+› Disney Christmas Cards